skilledwolf/revtypst/template/main.typ

   ),
   // funding: "Work supported by ...",
   abstract: [
-    This is a minimal template showcasing a figure, an equation, and a reference citation.
+    This is a minimal template showcasing a figure, an equation, and a reference citation. asdf
     #lorem(100)
   ],
   acknowledgment: [